Safe Cycling in The City

 Something that beginner cyclists seem to forget is that when they are on the road, they are considered a vehicle and must obey all traffic laws.
 This means no zipping through stop signs if nobody is there!
 Cyclists must stop at red lights, stop signs and behind street cars just as a car would.

-Sometimes drivers can’t see you, bikes are a lot smaller and can easily
+Sometimes drivers can’t see you, bikes are a lot smaller and can easily end up in a driver’s blind spot.

 While helmets are not required by-law for people over 18, they are strongly encouraged and a life saving feature that all smart cyclists don.